About Action on Pain

 Action on Pain has developed a reputation for its strong stance on lobbying/campaigning on behalf of those people affected by chronic pain.
 The fact that the level of service provision within the NHS for pain in no way matches the need leaving many people totally stranded by their pain.
 In a modern society like the UK it does seem unfair that people are denied access to services that could help them.
 Equally unfair is that pure logic suggests that by helping people at an early stage the future demand on both the healthcare and benefits system would be far less.
 So where is the evidence we hear the politicians and healthcare commissioners shout.
 Well just perhaps that evidence is called common sense which in this target-driven society is now so often neglected.

 Therefore Action on Pain can be found lobbying national and local politicians by asking searching questions about the provision of pain services within their constituency.
 We can be found talking to the media, providing case studies whilst generally raising the profile of pain.
-We can be found talking to healthcare commissioners about their inabiility to grasp the reality of what their failure to provide effective pain services means.
-We would deeply value your help in helping us to continue to put pain services in a key position when it comes to NHS service provison and funding.
+We can be found talking to healthcare commissioners about their inability to grasp the reality of what their failure to provide effective pain services means.
+We would deeply value your help in helping us to continue to put pain services in a key position when it comes to NHS service provision and funding.
 We would welcome your help in persuading government to support charities such as Action on Pain to enable them to continue and develop the work we do.
 Currently the government gives Action on Pain nothing as provision of pain services is not a government target.
 A national disgrace when you consider that 1 in 7 of the UK population have chronic pain-yes 1in 7!

 We would love to hear your stories on your treatment by the NHS for your pain – please email us !

-Over the past seventeen years Action on Pain has grown to a national organisation developing a good reputation for the quality of the support and advice that it provides.
+Over the past twenty three years Action on Pain has grown to a national organisation developing a good reputation for the quality of the support and advice that it provides.
 Currently run entirely by volunteers AOP operates from a small office in Norfolk from where we reach out to not only the UK but to other parts of the world.
 AOP is involved in a number of key projects which have the potential to help people affected by chronic pain wherever they live.
-Always looking for new opportunities to help people with pain 2007 saw the introduction of our Mobile Information Unit which now plays a pivotal role in enabling us to reach out to far more people whilst also raisng the overall profile of pain.
+Always looking for new opportunities to help people with pain 2007 saw the introduction of our Mobile Information Unit which played a pivotal role in enabling us to reach out to far more people whilst also raising the overall profile of pain.
 We are told that this unit is the only one of its type across the world that specialises entirely on pain related matters.

 Some interesting facts: